The German Review

 In the state parliament in Thuringia, the CDU worked with the far-right AfD to pass a motion ‘banning’ gender sensitive language in public institutions.
 As far as I can gather it is the first time that the CDU have cooperated with the AfD in a German parliament.

 The vote itself was pretty inconsequential.
 The CDU are not part of the state government in Thuringia meaning the motion, titled “Gendering: no thanks!” doesn’t have the force of law.
+But it sits within a broader pattern that explains both the rise of the AfD and the way far-right extremism has been normalised in parts of German politics.

 Keep reading with a 7-day free trial